Gender inequality in China: Family pressure and marriage

 Further examples of family pressure in Chinese society are flash marriages.
 A flash (or blitz) marriage is a union between partners who have known each other for less than a month.
 This form of union has become increasingly popular in China due to economic and social factors.
 Men and women perceive happiness as a result of stability in contemporary China, particularly in the relationship and family spheres.
 However, financial stability and successful careers have also become predominant aspirations amongst young professionals.
 Young professionals (particularly women) are often still expected to marry at a relatively-young age, and if they fail to do so they are known as sheng nu (leftover women).
 Strong family pressure reinforces this ideology, and the focus on career development often leads to less time for individual personal lives (resulting in flash marriages).

+Historically, in China, early marriage was accepted.
+Child marriage mainly impacted women under the age of 18 up until 1950, when laws were created to prohibit them.
+Child marriages created room for gender inequality because many of the children who married were women and not men.
+One main reason for child marriage was to marry the woman off so that their family would no longer need to actively provide for her; instead the woman's husband would take over that role.
+After laws were created in criminalizing child marriages, the nation funded campaigns to promote marriages after the age of 18, in order also to encourage the limitation of population growth.
+One of the policies required women and men to marry later in life, the ideal age for women being 25 years old.
+The age requirement for women to marry was still lower than that of men's, even with the requirement, which contributed to marriage inequality even after child marriages were prohibited.
+In the modern day, child marriages are actively rising in China, which is affecting women more than men, creating a gender gap in child marriages.
+This growth happened between the years of 2000–2010, with 2.85 percent rise of women being married before the age of 18.

+The revival of patriarchy has not always provided privileges for men.
+Ordinary men surviving in Chinese society have always faced a crisis of masculinity caused by popular wedding norms.
+Men are asked to take on the role of financial providers, including the material dimension of buying houses and cars.
+The different experiences of gender and power relations have led to a constant rise in misogynistic voices.